 Clinical education is a foundational component of nursing education.
 Clinical instructors have a fundamental role in the education of nursing students, to ensure they are adequately prepared with the knowledge, skills and attitudes needed to work in a wide-range of practice settings and speciality areas, and meet entry-to-practice competencies.
 This six week foundational course encompasses clinical education at the baccalaureate level in acute care settings, and public health and community health care placements.
 Course themes include: roles and responsibilities of the clinical instructor; monitoring and evaluating students in clinical settings; developing good patient assignments; mentoring and coaching students; creating a positive learning environment for students; roles and responsibilities of the educational unit in clinical education; and, issues, challenges and strategies for clinical instructors.
 Upon successful completion, participants will be prepared to write the national certification exam to achieve the Canadian Certified Clinical Instructor (CCCI) designation.

 Audience: Registered nurses interested in becoming clinical instructors and novice nursing clinical instructors with 5 years or less of experience.

 Please note: participation in all live online chats is a course requirement.

 Schedule: Live Chats – Wednesdays from 19:00-20:00 eastern time

-View pre-recorded webinars, attend “live” online chats on Adobe Connect, and successfully complete a mid-term and a final assessment.
+View pre-recorded webinars, attend live online chats on Zoom, and successfully complete a mid-term and a final assessment.